tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 premise of the rule `ChanIn_S`.
 This models that an adversary can replay such a message block arbitrary many times.

-With the protocol sending the message over a secure channel, Tamarin proves all the considered lemmas.
-The nonce is secret from the perspective of both the initator and the receiver because the adversary cannot read anything on a secure channel.
+For the protocol sending the message over a secure channel, Tamarin proves all the considered lemmas.
+The nonce is secret from the perspective of both the imitator and the receiver because the adversary cannot read anything on a secure channel.
-Further, as the adversary cannot send his own messages on the secure channel nor modify the messages, the receiver can be sure that the nonce was sent by the agent who he thinks to be in the initiator role.
+Furthermore, as the adversary cannot send his own messages on the secure channel nor modify the messages, the receiver can be sure that the nonce was sent by the agent who he believes to be in the initiator role.

-Similarly, other channels with yet different properties can be defined.
+Similarly, one can define other channels with other properties.
 For example, we can model a secure channel with the additional property that it does not allow for replay.
-This could be done by changing the secure channel rules above by chaning `!Sec($A,$B,x)` to be a linear fact `Sec($A,$B,x)`.
+This could be done by changing the secure channel rules above by chaining `!Sec($A,$B,x)` to be a linear fact `Sec($A,$B,x)`.
 Consequently, this fact can only be consumed once and not be replayed by the adversary at a later point in time.
-In a similar mannor, the other channel properties can be changed or more properties can be imagined.
+In a similar manner, the other channel properties can be changed and additional properties can be imagined.